~ Striving for success, with pride and happiness ~

-Homework: This is given in a menu format at the start of term for five to six weeks and will be presented/displayed/celebrated on return.
-Any weekly core subject homework will be set on Friday to be returned by the following Thursday.
+Homework: This is in a menu format at the start of term for 6 weeks and will be presented, displayed and celebrated on return.
+Children need to complete 1 piece of homework from the menu each week.

 As Mathematicians we will ... be looking at place value of numbers up to four digits.
 We will also add and subtract using column method.
 In our mental maths we will be counting forwards and backwards using different size steps.

-As Historians we will ... learn about Queen Victoria and her character.
-We will learn about jobs that poor Victorians did and compare these to rich Victorians.
+As Historians we will ... learn about jobs that poor Victorians did and compare these to rich Victorians.
 We will gain a knowledge of major inventions that happened in the Victorian era.
 During this half term we will investigate toys of the past and compare them with modern day toys.
 We will gain skills in how to use a timeline and using correct historical language.

 As Writers we will ... be writing letters and diary entries from a character's point of view.
 We will also write a recount based on our school trip to Cusworth Hall.
 When writing we will try to include a wider range of punctuation and sentence types.